ETIAS vs Schengen Visa

 Can ETIAS Be Denied and Require a Visa?

-However, an ETIAS denial doesn't automatically mean you'll qualify for a visa.
+However, an ETIAS denial does not automatically mean you will qualify for a visa.
 Each application is evaluated separately.

 Comparison FAQs